Frank Vest

 Frank Harris Vest, Jr. (January 5, 1936 – April 5, 2008) was the eighth bishop of the Episcopal Diocese of Southern Virginia, serving from 1991 to 1998.

 Early life and education

 Vest was born in Roanoke, Virginia on January 5, 1936, the son of Frank Harris Vest and Viola Gray Woodson.
 He was educated at Blacksburg High School in Blacksburg, Virginia.
 He then studied at Roanoke College and graduated with a Bachelor of Arts in 1959.
 He also studied at the Virginia Theological Seminary from where he earned his Master of Divinity in 1962.
 The same seminary awarded him an honorary Doctor of Divinity in 1985 and the University of the South awarded him a Doctor of Humane Letters in 1987.
-He was awarded another Doctor of Divinity by St Paul's College in 1991 and Roanoke College in 1998, respectively.
-He married Ann Jarvis on June 14, 1961, and together had three children, a daughter and two sons.
+He was awarded another honorary Doctor of Divinity by St Paul's College in 1991 and Roanoke College in 1998, respectively.
+He married Ann Jarvis on June 14, 1961, and together they had three children: a daughter and two sons.